Moyi-Tian/CommunityRobustness/README.md

 `python driver.py`

-Then follow the popped up inquiries to provide user inputs correspondingly.
+Provide user inputs when queried by the Python program.
 Hit `enter` each time to proceed.
-The algorithm will run automatically after all inputs required are provided appropriately.
+The algorithm will run automatically after all required inputs have been provided appropriately.